1905046-NiazRahman/1905046-NiazRahman/README.md

 - 💬 Ask me about physics, politics, psychology and philosophy.

-- 📫 How to reach me: niaz@teacher.cse.buet.ac.bd
+- 📫 You can reach me through my university website.

 - 📄 Know about my experiences from my portfolio.